nomo-app/nomo-app.github.io/README.md

 <img src="nomo-logo-square.jpg" width="400" height="90">

-# Nomo App Developer Hub
+# Nomo App Developer Docs

-In the beginning, the [Nomo App](https://nomo.app) was only a crypto wallet, but now the Nomo App has evolved into a "super app".
+In the beginning, the [Nomo App](https://nomo.app) was only a crypto wallet, but now the Nomo App offers a huge range of web3-features.
-Therefore, this site provides an overview for Nomo developers.

-The teams behind Nomo provide the following packages for developers:
+To enable those web3-features, the Nomo App uses the following open-source packages:

 - WebOns: Run WebOns within the Nomo App, including Decentralized Apps ("_DApps_").
 - WalletKit-Dart: A library for interacting with multiple chains.